 The use of any tobacco products by students is prohibited on campus or at any school-sponsored function.
 Lighters are also prohibited on campus.
-If a student is suspected of using tobacco products, the Head of Middle and Upper School or Deans of Students will have a conference with that student.
+If a student is suspected of using tobacco products, the Head of Upper School will have a conference with that student.
 If the student continues this activity, the parents will be notified, and appropriate action will be taken.

 The above-mentioned infractions are not only examples of inappropriate behavior, but some are also illegal.
-The school has the right to act on information that may not be admissible in Courts of Law so long as the school, in its judgment, deems the information to be sufficient basis for action.
+The school has the right to act on information that may not be admissible in courts of law so long as the school, in its judgment, deems the information to be sufficient basis for action.